-Bismarck Donuts has both the classic staple, like a glaze twist or fritter, along with creative donuts that the kids will love.
+Bismarck Donuts has both the classic staple, like a glazed twist or fritter, along with creative donuts that the kids will love.

-The sign outside also piqued our interest in the sausage rolls that are bakes fresh daily too.
+The sign outside also piqued our interest in the sausage rolls that are baked fresh daily too.

 We ordered the jalapeño sausage roll and it was DELICIOUS!
 The sausage rolls come in both mild and spicy.

 Lisa Cakes is located in a building where you visit multiple businesses all under one roof.

 I highly recommend trying the chocolate brownie with peanut butter frosting.
 It is so good!